Lemon Law / Lemon Law Rights

 Each case has different facts.
 The recovery you may be entitled to varies quite a bit.
-In order to learn your legal rights for your facts, please call our toll free number, 1-800-LEMON-LAW (800-536-6652).Top of the Page
+In order to learn your legal rights for your facts, please call our toll free number, 1-800-LEMON-LAW (1-800-536-6652).

 There are many circumstances where consumers call us and complain of an intermittent problem which cannot be duplicated or verified by the authorized manufacturers dealership.
-On the flip slide, we have found there are dealers who write "can not duplicate" because while they know a problem may exist, they do not have a fix.
-Or they are trying to undermine the credibility of the customer.
+On the flip slide, we have found there are dealers who write "can not duplicate" because, while they know a problem may exist, they do not have a fix or are trying to undermine the credibility of the customer.

 Even if a consumer does reach out to the manufacturer, they are often denied access to the decision makers, instead spending hours with customer service representatives who provide them with a case number to pacify them.
 These case numbers often result in a plethora of red tape, inspections with field representatives, and promises of free oil changes and extended warranties, which is significantly less than the consumer is entitled to.

-This is why State Lemon Laws and Federal Warranty Laws have fee shifting provisions which provide consumers with the tools they need.
+This is why State Lemon Laws and Federal Warranty Laws have fee-shifting provisions which provide consumers with the tools they need.
 This is a David vs. Goliath situation.
 The Lemon Laws put the consumer and the manufacturer on equal footing.
-Now, the consumer has an attorney with knowledge and experience in the Law who has immediate access to the manufacturer's decision makers.
+Now, the consumer has an attorney with knowledge and experience in the law who has immediate access to the manufacturer's decision makers.
 Plus, they have access to ASE-certified mechanics who will review their invoices and inspect their car and testify on their behalf if need be.
-And, once a settlement or reward is decided upon, they have someone working on their behalf to ensure that they will receive their repurcase, new car, or partial refund in a prompt manner.
-And all of these services are completely free to the consumer.Top of the Page

 In making your choice, ask how many cases the attorney has successfully handled.
 How many have settled?
 How many have gone to trial?
 What have been the results?
 When was the last time a successful verdict was obtained?
 Ask what steps will be taken to win your case.